github/docs/content/admin/identity-and-access-management/managing-iam-for-your-enterprise/configuring-user-provisioning-for-your-enterprise.md

   {% endnote %}
   {% warning %}

-  **Warning**: If the user account for the enterprise owner who creates the personal access token is deactivated or deprovisioned, your IdP will no longer provision and deprovision user accounts for your enterprise automatically.
+  **Warning**: If the personal account for the enterprise owner who creates the personal access token is deactivated or deprovisioned, your IdP will no longer provision and deprovision personal accounts for your enterprise automatically.
 Another enterprise owner must create a new personal access token and reconfigure provisioning on the IdP.

   {% endwarning %}
 {% data reusables.enterprise-accounts.access-enterprise %}